Seeing and Balancing Both Evolution and Development

 Timing, predicting both evolutionary emergences (in a rough envelope) and developmental ones (in a much narrower envelope), is often critical in business.
 Helping a client understand a process is developmental (predictable, irreversible, effectively unstoppable, in the long run) is one valuable service.
 But learning to measure and predict the actual rates of evolution and development, for relevant capabilities, products, and services, is another, perhaps even more valuable service, so that the client doesn’t mistake, as foresighter Paul Saffo would say, “a clear view for a short distance,” and launch a product or service before or after its ideal time.

 Strategy, managing the preferable future, is also critical.
-If you are focusing on advancing only evolutionary or developmental goals in your strategy, you are very likely missing some of the processes you will need, and some of the key agendas motivating your clients and competitors, irrespective of whether they recognize those agendas consciously, and irrespective of their particular culture.
-We have to learn to balance those goals, to be better foresight practitioners.
+If you are focusing on advancing only evolutionary or developmental values or goals in your strategy, you are very likely missing some of the processes you will need, and some of the key agendas motivating your clients and competitors, irrespective of whether they recognize those agendas consciously, and irrespective of their particular culture.
+We have to learn to balance those values, to be better foresight practitioners.